 Court of Baede No 146

-The Court will soon be consecrated at Sunderland Masonic Hall, were is will also meet, and its name celebrates the strong religious ties and beliefs of Sunderland.
-St Peters Church, in Monkwearmouth is one of the oldest in Britian and was built in 674AD by Benedict Biscop (The Patron Saint of Sunderland).
+Its name celebrates the strong religious ties and beliefs of Sunderland.
+St Peters Church, in Monkwearmouth is one of the oldest in Britain and was built in 674AD by Benedict Biscop (The Patron Saint of Sunderland).

 The Venerable Bæde was born on monastery land in Sunderland and at the age of 7 joined the monastery eventually taking holy orders.
 Little is known about Bede's background although it is largely accepted that he came to the monastery as an orphan and was taken in by Benedict Biscop, Bæde went on to produce some of the most enlightened documents of his time, giving an insight into the dark ages which was the world he lived in.